PhTrias/future-space-chalenge/README.md

 Doing this, you be able to use the api!
 Remember use the authentication header to autenthicate: `-H 'Authentication: Token your_token_here'`

-# Api endpoint

-Following the OpenApi 3.0 definitions, you can read the api documentation in https://editor.swagger.io/ pasting the `swagger.yml` file in the code editor on left.

 # Running Specs

 To run the Rspec Tests, open a tab in terminal and run: